MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 ## Enumeration

-Enumeration is the process to get more detailed information about target services, security misconfigurations, account names, public shares and more by connecting remotely to the target network.
+Enumeration is the process to get more detailed information about target services, security misconfigurations, account names, public shares, and more by connecting remotely to the target network.